cse403-fitquest/fitquest/README.md

    With an iOS device, you will need to work with an android emulator.
 Following the below instructions will take around 15 minutes to setup depending on whether you have installed android studio: https://docs.expo.dev/get-started/set-up-your-environment/?platform=android&device=simulated&mode=expo-go

-### Firebase Setup
+### Firebase Setup (OPTIONAL)

-Do this setup to use your own set of data that the app can interface with.
+Skip this setup if you want to use data provided by us.
+You only need to do this setup if you wish to use your own set of data that the app can interface with.

 1. Access firebase console (https://console.firebase.google.com/)